Elections Act 2022: Background

-Other countries with compulsory voter ID laws tend to also have compulsory national identity cards, whereas the United Kingdom does not (the Labour government's attempt to introduce them, on the legal basis of the Identity Cards Act 2006, was abandoned by the Conservative/Liberal Democrat coalition government and repealed in 2011).
-The government's research suggests that 9% of voters do not have eligible identification.
-A lack of eligible identification is more common in individuals who are disabled, unemployed, or without educational qualifications.
+Many countries have voter identification laws.
+Since the passing of the Electoral Fraud (Northern Ireland) Act 2002, photographic identification has been mandatory to vote in elections in Northern Ireland, which is part of the UK.
+Other countries with voter ID laws tend to also have compulsory national identity cards, whereas the UK does not (the Labour government of Tony Blair attempted to introduce them, on the legal basis of the Identity Cards Act 2006, but this was abandoned by the subsequent Conservative/Liberal Democrat coalition government and the act was repealed in 2011).

+The government's research suggested that 9% of voters in Great Britain did not have eligible identification.
+A lack of eligible identification was more common in individuals who were disabled, unemployed, or without educational qualifications.
 In response to this, the government announced that identification which had a photograph in which the likeness was similar would be permissible even if the identification in question had expired, which they stated would reduce the percentage of eligible voters without any form of eligible identification to 4% based on their research.

 There is little evidence of serious voter fraud in UK elections.
-Between 2015 and 2019, during which three general elections were held and 153 million in-person votes cast, only 88 allegations were made of voter fraud.
+Between 2015 and 2019, a period during which three general elections were held and 153 million in-person votes cast, only 88 allegations of voter fraud were made.
 Between 2010 and 2018, there were just two convictions for voter fraud.

-Photographic identification is mandatory to vote in elections in Northern Ireland.

 A voter ID trial was held for the 2018 United Kingdom local elections by the national Conservative government.
 Voters in five local authorities in England (Bromley, Gosport, Swindon, Watford and Woking) were required to show ID before voting.
-The legal basis for the trial has been contested.
+The legal basis for the trial was contested but upheld in R (on the application of Coughlan) v Minister for the Cabinet Office.

+Another voter ID trial was held in 10 authorities for the 2019 United Kingdom local elections.
+Examining Cabinet Office and Electoral Commission evaluations Michela Palese, Research and Policy Officer for the Electoral Reform Society, concluded that mandatory voter ID posed a larger risk to democratic access and equality than the levels of personation at the ballot box.

 Voter ID legislation was part of the 2021 Queen's Speech.

-On 16 January 2023 the Voter Authority Certificate service was launched, allowing UK electors to obtain a free form of photo ID specially for voting.
+On 16 January 2023, the Voter Authority Certificate service was launched, allowing UK electors to obtain a free form of photo ID exclusively for voting.
+The Electoral Commission also launched a campaign to raise awareness about ID requirements, with public awareness going from 22% in December 2022 to 63% in February 2023 and 76% in April 2023.